mehrnooshshokouhi/MR_BCsubtypes/README.md

 supplemental table 4.
 Results of primary and secondary MR analyses with female-specific estimates for height, BMI and physical activity.

-### 7. MR_heterogeneity.R

-The aim of this Rscript is to calculate % of heterogeneity across subtype-specific estimates.

-We calculated I2 estimates through meta-analysis of the five subtype-specific effects estimates per risk factor using random-effect models implemented in the metafor R-package.

 ## Part 2: Summary-level data

 For our two-sample MR study, we used the summary-level data for both the risk factors and outcomes of interest.